lbl-srg/MPCPy/README.rst

 ## Cite
 To cite MPCPy, please use:

 Blum, D. H. and Wetter, M. “MPCPy: An Open-Source Software Platform for Model Predictive Control in Buildings.”
 Proceedings of the 15th Conference of International Building Performance Simulation, Aug 7 – 9, 2017.
-San Francisco, CA, Accepted.
+San Francisco, CA.